ibm-cloud-docs/solution-tutorials/isolated-cloud-foundry-enterprise-apps.md

   ```
   {:pre: .pre}

-  ToDo: State the expected terminal output after running above command.

-3. If your container registry is different than `registry.ng.bluemix.net`, edit the `./cloud-foundry-osb-on-kubernetes/deployment.yml` file.
+  If your container registry is different than `registry.ng.bluemix.net`, edit the `./cloud-foundry-osb-on-kubernetes/deployment.yml` file.
 Update the `image` attribute to reflect your container registry URL.

-4. Deploy the container image to CFEE's Kubernetes cluster.
+3. Deploy the container image to CFEE's Kubernetes cluster.
 Your CFEE's cluster exists in the `default` resource group, which should be targeted if not already.
 Using your cluster's name, export the KUBECONFIG variable using the `cluster-config` command.
 Then create the deployment.

   ```sh
   ibmcloud target -g default